Fill and Outline Selections in Photoshop Elements

-To fill the selection with the foreground color, press Alt+Backspace (Option+Delete on the Macintosh).
+To fill the selection with the foreground color, press Alt+Backspace (Option+Delete on the Mac).

-To fill it with the background color, press Ctrl+Backspace (Command+Delete on the Macintosh).
+To fill it with the background color, press Ctrl+Backspace (Cmd+Delete on the Mac).

-Choose your desired fill from the Use pop-up menu.
+Choose your desired fill from the Use drop-down menu.

 You can select whether to fill with the foreground or background color.
-You also can choose Color, Black, 50% Gray, White, or Pattern.
+You also can choose Color, Pattern, Black, 50% Gray, or White.
 If you select Color, you’re transported to the Color Picker.
 If you choose Pattern, you must then choose a pattern from the Custom Pattern drop-down panel.

 If you don’t have an active selection border in your image, the command says Fill Layer and your entire layer is filled with your color or pattern.

-In the blending area, you can specify whether to preserve transparency, which enables you to fill only the portions of the selection that contain pixels (the nontransparent areas).
+In the Blending area, specify whether to preserve transparency, which enables you to fill only the portions of the selection that contain pixels (the nontransparent areas).

-Although you can also choose a blend mode (how the fill color interacts with colors below it) and opacity percentage, we urge you not to adjust your blend mode and opacity in the Fill Layer dialog box.
-Make those adjustments on your layer later, by using the Layer panel commands, where you have more flexibility for editing.
+Although you can also choose a blend mode (how the fill color interacts with colors below it) and opacity percentage, it’s better not to adjust your blend mode and opacity in the Fill Layer dialog box.
+Make those adjustments on your layer later, by using the Layers panel commands, where you have more flexibility for editing.

 The color or pattern fills the selection.